cherrypy/cherrypy/sphinx/source/tutorial/REST.rst

 The response:

-    Song with the ID 2 has been deleted.%
+    Song with the ID 2 has been deleted.

 And the browser output: